ajs17/memills/content/people/mills-edward-hallock-1819-family/features/research.md

 After living in Brooktondale for just over a decade, I was reaching a point where I needed to start planning for the next, presumably final, phase of my life, and I had always had definite ideas of what that might look like, and it involved moving away from Brooktondale.
 I was still in the early stages of this planning, while walking home from Brookton's Market in the fading twilight, and reflecting on how much I had done during my time in Brooktondale, and how much I had changed as a person since my arrival, that when I arrived back at my home, I finally caught a glimpse of the obvious truth: I could never bring myself to leave this place.

-For the first time, I truly began to see Brooktondale as my home, and I finally allowed myself to fall in love with what I came to know as "The Mills Place".
+For the first time, I truly began to see Brooktondale as my home, and I finally allowed myself to fall in love with what I came to know as "The Mills' Place".
 I began investing heavily in my home and its improvement, in ways that seemed impractical before.
 I expended not only money, but my own physical effort, as I began teaching myself skills to properly care for her.
 The home is very quirky, very challenging in many ways, but I learned her ways and how to work with her.
 As I was doing this, I also tried to become more involved in community activities and charities, and also for the first time, I started to meet people beyond my immediate neighbors.

 Naturally, there came a time when I wanted to learn more about the object of my love.
 I began to appreciate that I was just a link in a chain of people who shaped my home, and that in turn, my decisions will impact those who will care for her in the future.
 And so, to learn about my home, it seemed logical to learn about the former owners who shaped it before me.